+- 5.14.6 To pass the Exception test, it must be demonstrated that the site's development would: - Provide wider sustainability and regeneration benefits to the community that outweigh flood risk

+Formatted: List Paragraph, Justified, Indent: Left: 0 cm, Hanging: 1.25 cm

-- 4.5 To pass the Exception test, it must be demonstrated that the site's development would: - Provide wider sustainability and regeneration benefits to the community that outweigh flood risk - Be safe for its lifetime, not increase flood risk elsewhere and where possible reduce flood risk overall. - 4.6 The Exception Test is covered in more detail in Section 6 below. - 5.
-SEQUENTIAL TEST FINDINGS (note that where sites are classified in the draft DMP as 'opportunity sites' these are included in this report as 'town centre sites' or 'urban sites' as appropriate)
+- Be safe for its lifetime, not increase flood risk elsewhere and where possible reduce flood risk overall. - 4.6 The Exception Test is covered in more detail in Section 6 below.

+5. Sequential Test Findings

+(note that where sites are classified in the draft DMP as 'opportunity sites' these are included in this report as 'town centre sites' or 'urban sites' as appropriate)